Infinite circle packings on surfaces with conical singularities: Preliminaries

-If we have a circle packing on a hyperbolic surface without conical singularities, then the developing map embeds the universal cover isometrically into $\hh^2$.
-Circles centered at regular points develop to geodesic circles, and circles centered at cusps develop to horocycles.
-Moreover, a flower centered at a regular point develops injectively to a flower in $\hh^2$ of the same degree, and a flower centered at a cusp develops to a configuration of circles containing a horocycle tangent to all other circles; this configuration is not a partial flower because it consists of infinitely many circles.
+Given a hyperbolic surface without conical singularities, the developing map embeds the universal cover isometrically into $\hh^2$.
+If one also has a circle packing on the surface, then circles centered at regular points develop to geodesic circles, and circles centered at cusps develop to horocycles.
+Moreover, a flower centered at a regular point develops injectively to a flower in $\hh^2$ of the same degree, and a flower centered at a cusp develops to a configuration of circles containing a horocycle tangent to all other circles.

-On the other hand, if we have a circle packing on a hyperbolic surface with conical singularities, then the developing map is not an embedding, and flowers do not injectively develop to flowers.
+On the other hand, for a hyperbolic surface with conical singularities the developing map is not an embedding.
+Moreover, any flower for which the center contains a point with cone angle $\theta \in (0,2\pi)$ will fail to develop to a flower in $\hh^2$, as the developed images of the petals will not close up.

 To address this phenomenon, we introduce the following terminology.
-A \textit{partial flower} $\mathcal F_0$ is a configuration of circles obtained form a flower $\mathcal F$ by removing some consecutive petals.
+A \textit{partial flower} $\mathcal F_0$ is a configuration of circles obtained from a flower $\mathcal F$ by removing some consecutive petals.
+The number of petals that are left is called the \textit{degree} of the partial flower.
 See Figure~\ref{fig:circlepacking}.
-In this case, we say that $\mathcal F_0$ can be completed to $\mathcal F$.
+In this case, we say that $\mathcal F_0$ can be \textit{completed} to $\mathcal F$, in the sense that it is possible to add circles to $\mathcal F_0$ to recover $\mathcal F$.
+Note that, as an abstract configuration of circles (i.e., not part of a packing), the same partial flower can be completed to different flowers by adding different collections of circles to it.